 Bing Places for Business

-Buy Online, Pick Up In-store or BOPI (also commonly known as click and collect) takes advantage of consumer shopping habits to drive foot traffic.
+Buy Online, Pick Up In-store or BOPIS (also commonly known as click and collect) takes advantage of consumer shopping habits to drive foot traffic.

-To summarize, BOPI drives foot traffic while offering several advantages to retailers including:
+To summarize, BOPIS drives foot traffic while offering several advantages to retailers including:

 Higher rates of impulse purchases